wpmudev/content-monitor/README.md

 **INACTIVE NOTICE: This plugin is unsupported by WPMUDEV, we've published it here for those technical types who might want to fork and maintain it for their needs.**

+## Translations

+Translation files can be found at https://github.com/wpmudev/translations

+## Usage

 Content Monitor is the simple, straightforward, comprehensive way to monitor the content on your network.

 ### Smart and powerful